-Committed in creating a stable and secure environment and service delivery to all our communities
+We are committed in creating a stable, secured environment and sustainable service delivery to all our communities.

 1.3 MUNICIPAL DEVELOPMENT GOALS, STRATEGIES, OBJECTIVES.

 The table below shows reflects Mthonjaneni municipality's goals, strategies and objectives.
 The table further reflects the alignment of its strategies and objectives with the provincial strategies (PGDS)